dineshvelhal/avengers-cust-support/README.md

 # ASV ACCLAIM Assignment - Customer Support Chatbot (Team Avengers)

-This chatbot is designed to assist customers with their queries related to ASV ACCLAIM.
+This chatbot is designed to assist customers with their queries.
+A knowledge base for common customer queries for a fictitious telecom company is considered as a basis for RAG.

 ## Team Members